bpkeene/FreeEnergyMethods/README.md

 # FreeEnergyMethods
-A suite of Jupyter Notebooks implementing simple examples of methods and algorithms commonly used for computing free energies of molecular systems.
+A Jupyter Notebook implementing a simple example of the Finite Temperature String method commonly used for computing free energies of molecular systems.

-## Sampling Methods
+## Sampling Method

-Currently, examples of the following methods are available:

 * Finite Temperature String Method [1]

-Currently, examples of the following methods are in progress:

-* Metadynamics
-* Basis Function Sampling

-More to come later!

 ## References